In profile: cohesion policy

 - EUROhealthnet (supported by the EaSI programme) :

-- DG REGIO's Inclusive team.
-Contact us: REGIO-URBAN-TERRITORIAL@ec.europa.eu
+- To contact DG REGIO's Inclusive growth team: REGIO-URBAN-TERRITORIAL@ec.europa.eu

-- DG EMPL's ESF coordination unit.
-Contact us: EMPL-F1-UNIT@ec.europa.eu
+- To contact DG EMPL's ESF coordination unit: EMPL-F1-UNIT@ec.europa.eu

 Authors: Petra Goran / Giulia Rossi Hernandez / Mita Talenti